bopmite/luau-perf/README.md

 ## Config

-Drop a `luauperf.toml` in your project root:
+Add a `luauperf.toml` to your project root:

 ```toml
 # Exclude paths (substring match).